 A graduate of UCLA, Art History, Linda spent several years living in New York City working as the director of Gallery Schlesinger-Boisante.
 Upon her return to Los Angeles, she was part of the curatorial staff at the Museum of Contemporary Art, Los Angeles, before becoming Director of the Manny Silverman Gallery.
 Linda became the second Executive Director of The Samburu Project in early 2016.

-Director of development & program coordinator
+grants & program coordinator

 Falling in love with Africa at the age of 7, Kiki has always dreamed of working for an organization that helps people in that area of the world.
 However, it was a trip to Tanzania in 2013 that really pushed her to pursue her dream.

 Kiki has been the Project Coordinator at TSP since February of 2015.
 Wearing a variety of hats in the office, she works on planning all of our events, tracking donations and donors, managing interns and volunteers, coordinating with our team in Kenya and so much more at TSP HQ.
 Kiki has also become a public face for The Samburu Project, speaking on behalf of the organization, spreading awareness of our work and recruiting ever increasing groups of interns, volunteers, and donors.